conda-forge/staged-recipes/README.md

 - keep the feedstock updated by merging eventual maintenance PRs from conda-forge's bots;
 - keep the package updated by bumping the version whenever there is a new release;
 - answer eventual question about the package on the feedstock issue tracker.

+### 11. Why are there recipes already in the `recipes` directory?
+Should I do something about it?

+When a PR of recipe(s) is ready to go, it is merged into `master`.
+This will trigger a CI build specially designed to convert the recipe(s).
+However, for any number of reasons the recipe(s) may not be converted right away.
+In the interim, the recipe(s) will remain in `master` until they can be converted.
+There is no action required on the part of recipe contributors to resolve this.
+Also it should have no impact on any other PRs being proposed.
+If these recipe(s) pending conversion do cause issues for your submission, please ping `conda-forge/core` for help.